Ghosts Next Door

 "Just a few more appointments," my mother promised.

-I stormed off, screaming down the hallway and slammed my bedroom door behind me.
+I stormed off, screaming down the hallway, and slammed my bedroom door behind me.
 My father kicked the door open and spanked me several times on my buttocks and the back of my thighs.
 I not only cried out of pain but also out of retaliation.
 I was not going to the doctor, no matter what they did to me.
 My mother was murderously furious because now there were deep black and blue bruises all over my backside.
-I still went to the appointment but with just my mother.
+I still went to the appointment, but only with my mother.
 She told my father not to come when we returned home later that afternoon; she refused to talk to him.
 It went on like that for the rest of the week.
-My father even tried to hug her during the weekend, but my mother pushed him away.
+My father tried to hug her during the weekend, but my mother pushed him away.
 "You and your fucking Waiʻanae attitude, you think hitting your son is the way to solve every fucking problem?"

 "He pissed me off because of the way he was acting!"
 My father retaliated.